-The Company expects better performance in the coming years, especially with the heightened economic activity leading up to the FIFA World Cup in Qatar in 2022 Asia (South Asia and Indonesia): Although there are and almost all our units have migrated to the new system. signs of slowdown in the Nepal economy, our Nepal unit We now have a strong and robust IT backbone across IBU, did very well with double-digit sales and profit growth. with high visibility and analytical capabilities, that can The Bangladesh economy continues to grow well, help us leverage the strengths of Asian Paints' existing IT though introduction of VAT during the year led to some developments as well as build a robust MIS specific to us to uncertainty.
-Our subsidiary grew in single digit faced with enhance our data-driven decision-making capabilities.
-This stiff competition and tough credit conditions.
-It continues is expected to help the units greatly in the years ahead as to focus on innovative product introductions to assist in they scale up to the next level of size and complexity. scaling up its presence in the local market.
-In Sri Lanka, the The Company continued to focus on building capacity economy saw several disruptions due to the Easter bomb across units to support our growth ambitions.
-The blasts and their aftermath, as well as presidential elections. expansion project of the existing plant in Indonesia In these tough conditions, our units saw single-digit sales progressed on schedule.
-Work also commenced on our growth and minor profit growth.
-The Company is working second plant in Bangladesh.
-Capacity expansion was towards better collaboration and integration between our completed in Sri Lanka, Nepal and the UAE.
-The Company two units to help us improve performance in the coming has also completed a blueprint for our future expansion years.
-In Indonesia, the overall economy grew by around in Nepal.
-5%, but the paint market de-grew during the year.
+The Company expects better performance in the coming years, especially with the heightened economic activity leading up to the FIFA World Cup in Qatar in 2022

+Asia (South Asia and Indonesia): Although there are signs of slowdown in the Nepal economy, our Nepal unit did very well with double-digit sales and profit growth.
+The Bangladesh economy continues to grow well, though introduction of VAT during the year led to some uncertainty.
+Our subsidiary grew in single digit faced with stiff competition and tough credit conditions.
+It continues to focus on innovative product introductions to assist in scaling up its presence in the local market.
+In Sri Lanka, the economy saw several disruptions due to the Easter bomb blasts and their aftermath, as well as presidential elections.
+In these tough conditions, our units saw single-digit sales growth and minor profit growth.
+The Company is working towards better collaboration and integration between our two units to help us improve performance in the coming years.
+In Indonesia, the overall economy grew by around 5%, but the paint market de-grew during the year.
 Our unit grew well, gaining market share from other players.
-During FY 2019-20, we divested our subsidiary in Singapore However, the unit is still sub-scale and some years away for a value of ₹20.6 Crores, in line with our long-term plans from breaking even.
-Despite the current losses, we remain to focus on growth markets.
-This led to a one-time loss on disposal of ₹2.2 Crores. positive on the potential of this unit.
+However, the unit is still sub-scale and some years away from breaking even.
+Despite the current losses, we remain positive on the potential of this unit.